-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, it's the action game conversion that took a hit out on sanity... and we just have to hope the blood money made it worthwhile for someone.

 Let's start with the trailer.
 It's important to note two things: this is not a teaser trailer, as they actually have proper footage.
 It's also only one of several, none of which could agree on what the story was.
 One for example proclaims that Agent 47 is "Protected By Divinity" .
 I have no idea what that means.
 This one talks about him being raised by "An exiled brotherhood of the church" and a quest to "rid the world of the evil that infects it."
 I don't think even they know what they meant by that line.